firebase/firebase-ios-sdk/README.md

 Note: If the CocoaPods cache is out of date, you may need to run `pod repo update` before the `pod gen` command.

-Firestore has a self contained Xcode project.
+Firestore has a self-contained Xcode project.
 See [Firestore/README.md](Firestore/README.md).

 ### Adding a New Firebase Pod